 Geniani heating pads are fast, efficient and reusable.
 They are soft and pleasant to use, but more importantly – Geniani heating pads have a moist heat function.

 Another good thing is that they have many settings – so you can regulate the temperature for different treatments (105 – 140 ⁰ F).

 You can visit the official Geniani website – here you can find a description of each pad and learn more about their characteristics.
 If you have questions, you can contact the Geniani support team – they can provide efficient help and information.

-If you are more comfortable shopping on Amazon, you can definitely buy these heating pads there.
+Is it more comfortable shopping on Amazon?
+You can definitely buy these heating pads there.